 For approved Education Institutions (i.e. Higher Education Institutions (HEI) or other formal education provider)

-As part of Scottish AHP students pre placement preparation, AHP students from all universities are expected to complete the following TURAS online learning prior to placement.
+As part of Scottish AHP students pre placement preparation, AHP students from all universities are expected to complete the following TURAS Once for Scotland online learning prior to placement.
 These modules can be found here and are currently only accessible to students and university lecturers.
 AHP students are required to complete and pass these modules prior to commencing their placement.
 The deadline for completion is determined by each university programme.

 AHP students will complete the following modules: